sol-farm/solfarm-sdk/README.md

-# SolFarm SDK
+# Tulip SDK

-Hello, we are glad to introduce SolFarm SDK to fellow Solana Developers!
-You can use this SDK to easily integrate SolFarm's Vaults into your product.
+Hello, we are glad to introduce Tulip SDK to fellow Solana Developers!
+You can use this SDK to easily integrate Tulip Protocol's Vaults into your product.
 Cheers 🍻

 # Installation
 ```